The best things in life are the things that we…?

 Entitled ‘Lonely Planet’ the article appeared in the autumn edition of the RSA’s quarterly Journal.
 Written by Neuroscience specialists, John T Cacioppo, Louise C Hawkley and William Patrick, their research examined how people are becoming increasingly isolated in society.

 Whilst we may have far greater social media connections, there are several sectors of society that increasingly have less physical contact with people.
 The RSA article contends, being with people is one of the best things in life and a key driver for well-being and happiness.
 In contrast, social disconnect is major cause for concern.

 Entrepreneurs affected by isolation

 The issue of isolation affects many people who start up and run businesses from home.
 Office cost savings make huge sense, especially in this economic climate.
 Email and web technology solve many communication problems too.
 And since you’re the boss, there is complete freedom to choose how time is spent, which is a wonderful feeling.
 But being alone means you are deprived of one of the best things in life.

-For this to work, hubs just need to provide inexpensive opportunities and incentives for people to be in the same place at the same time.
-Whilst free Wifi will be vital, it is things like the coffee machine or kettle that will provide the common ground – something that used be called ‘pump party politics’.
+For any hub to thrive, centres need to provide inexpensive opportunities and incentives for people to be in the same place at the same time.
+Whilst free Wifi and desk-space is vital, it is things like the coffee machine or kettle which provides the common ground – something that used be called ‘pump party politics’.
 Peoples’ desire for company will do the rest.